ConduitPlatform/Conduit/packages/security/README.md

 ---
 name: Security
 route: /security
-menu: Modules
+menu: Core
 ---

-# Security Module
+# Security Package
 This will be added as a required middleware, configurable on how strict is should be

 ##Features